jhu-data-services/data-cleaning-openrefine/README.md

 ## Citation
 Please cite this material as:
 Johns Hopkins University Data Services.
 [Date of workshop].
-[Workshop title].
+Data Cleaning in OpenRefine.